 Chicken housing that will fit an automatic coop door opener is an absolute blessing that you will never regret purchasing.
 If you only buy one piece of extra equipment, make it an automatic pop hole opener.
 Did I also mention that we are now a stockist of Chickenguards in our online shop?

-We are now able to sell these Henlays Chicken Coops in our shop and we think they are pretty darn good.
-They tick every single box on the givens list with honours with the exception of the run element.
-For additional security you will need to place your coop inside a suitable run.
-The Henlays Roost coop will easily fit 6 large chickens in comfort in Summer or Winter.
+We are now able to sell these Nestera hen coops in our shop and we think they are pretty fabulous.
+We have two ourselves, so that is a good recommendation.
+They tick every single box on the givens list with honours with the exception of the run element in the smaller versions.
+Nestera do a run which fits on the largest raised coops.
+It is only small but you can extend the length by adding more modules on.
+For additional security for a coop without a run, you will probably want to place your coop inside a suitable chicken run.

 Additional beneficial features